How to Solve Google’s Software Engineering interview questions

 Tackling a hard interview question can definitely look like a daunting task.
 As important as preparation is in the technical interview process, understanding the thought process that leads up to a working solution can be equally as important, and give us insights into approaching and solving similar problems in the future.

-Cheapest Flights Within K Stops, is a popular algorithm question asked in software engineering interviews at Amazon, Airbnb, and, of course, Google.
+Cheapest Flights Within K Stops, is a popular algorithm Google software engineer interview question.
+As one of the most popular technical interview questions, it also comes up in interviews at Amazon, Airbnb, and other top tech companies.
 The problem is often a hurdle for even competent candidates, likely because it involves applying a number of varied concepts to come up with an efficient solution.
-In this guide, we’ll take a critical look at this problem, and come up with a logical progression of steps you can take to solve it.
+In this guide, we’ll take a critical look at this real Google software engineer interview question, and come up with a logical progression of steps you can take to solve it.
 Every step is accompanied by illustrations for all of you visual learners out there.

 “Let’s jump right into it” — Every YouTube reviewer ever